-A short walk from Top Ryde City, Ryde Park is a favourite of ours.
-It has lovely manicured gardens, a playground, the Groundskeeper Cafe, a basketball court, two shelters and few different sports fields.
-Ryde Park is a 20 minute drive from the Parramatta CBD, a 10 minute drive from Ermington.
+A short walk from Top Ryde City, Ryde Park is a favourite of ours and only 20min drive from the Parramatta CBD, or 10min from Ermington.
+It has lovely manicured gardens, a playground, basketball court, two shelters and few different sports fields.
+Plus a new awesome scooter/ bike track!
+But sadly the Grounds Keeper cafe is closing on Sunday 21st July 2019 after 6 years.

-The Groundskeeper cafe is a local favourite.
-Many sleep deprived parents choose the park as a destination simply because they can get their caffeine hit at the same time.
-The menu is middle eastern inspired, with items such as kafte tagine eggs, shakshouka, and also some common foods such as bacon and egg rolls etc. Check out their menu.
+This cafe is a local favourite.
+Many sleep deprived parents choose Ryde Park as a destination simply because they can get their caffeine hit at The Grounds Keeper Cafe at the same time.
+The menu is middle eastern inspired, with items such as kafte tagine eggs, shakshouka, and also some common foods such as bacon and egg rolls etc.

 Ryde Park has a nice little playground.
-It isn’t the biggest playground but the park’s ample space to run around and the cafe makes it a popular destination.
-The Playground contains:
+It isn’t the biggest playground but the park’s ample space to run around and the cafe next door makes it a popular destination.

 - a see saw